 Who is shorter?
 Samantha or Joseph

-This section reflects a classic numerical reasoning test as it assesses your understanding of numbers.
+This section reflects a classic numerical reasoning test as it assesses your understanding of quantitative data and numbers.

 You will be shown three numbers.